 Alright friends, we’re getting personal today.
 Instead of saying TMI a million times throughout the post, let’s just get it out of the way now.
-This post is about periods and menstrual cups – there’s no way to NOT share too much information 😂 That being said, I think it’s worth it because I would never have even considered trying a cup if other women hadn’t talked about it… and it’s made my menstrual cycle so much easier to manage.
+This post is about periods and menstrual cups – there’s no way to NOT share too much information, right?!
+However I obviously think it’s worth it to put it all out there because I would never have even considered trying a cup if other women hadn’t talked about it… and it’s made my menstrual cycle so much easier to manage.
 That’s a big win for us ladies, right?!

 If you’re making a face right now, I understand.
 Just a few years ago, I thought menstrual cups were super weird and I had zero interest in it.
-And then I listened to a podcast with the founder of The Flex Company, which makes disposable menstrual discs.
-I thought it was intriguing and I loved that they are completely body-safe.
-Did you know that some tampons can contain toxic ingredients like aluminum, alcohols, fragrances, and bleach?!
+And then I listened to a podcast with the founder of The Flex Company, which had just started making disposable menstrual discs.
+I thought it was intriguing and I loved that they can hold the capacity of 5 super tampons and are completely body-safe.
+Did you know that some tampons and period products can contain toxic ingredients like aluminum, alcohols, fragrances, and bleach?!
 ICK!

 Why You Should Try A Menstrual Cup Right Now

 What Is A Menstrual Cup?